ibrahim-sowunmi/ibs-site/content/posts/new-years-plan.md

 - If I don’t do this, someone give me a bell.
 Mental health will be a shambles.
 Even if I sound like I’m good haha.

+---

 ## Social

-\-    Keep contact with people
+\-    Keep in contact with friends & family

 > “Relationships are an investment from your end as much as other peoples” – Therapist

+---

 ## Mental